defineCommand()

 CommandOutput

 Framework output API.
-Use output.info() for stdout and output.error() for stderr.
+Use output.log() for stdout and output.error() for stderr.

 Kebab-case field names